wlfcolin/file-downloader/README.md

 // 2.config FileDownloadConfiguration.Builder
 builder.configFileDownloadDir(Environment.getExternalStorageDirectory().getAbsolutePath() + File.separator +
         "FileDownloader"); // config the download path
-// allow 3 download tasks at the same time builder.configDownloadTaskSize(3);
+// allow 3 download tasks at the same time, if not config, default is 2 builder.configDownloadTaskSize(3);
-// config retry download times when failed builder.configRetryDownloadTimes(5);
+// config retry download times when failed, if not config, default is 0 builder.configRetryDownloadTimes(5);
-// enable debug mode
+// enable debug mode, if not config, default is false builder.configDebugMode(true);
-builder.configDebugMode(true);
-// config connect timeout
-builder.configConnectTimeout(25000); // 25s
+// config connect timeout, if not config, default is 15s builder.configConnectTimeout(25000); // 25s

 // 3.init FileDownloader with the configuration